cosgus/foreclosure_suite/README.md

 This project was originally designed to create a filter on upcoming foreclosure auctions.
 When I first started writing this code back in 2015 there were often days that had over 100 foreclosure auctions.
 Buying a property at foreclosure requires a significant amount of due diligence and it was simply not possible to adequately research all of the auctions.

 Foreclosure suite uses modeling to filter out auctions that are not likely worth researching.
-The models assess three criteriato determine if a property is worth researching.
+The models assess three criteria to determine if a property is worth researching.

 <ol>
     <li>How likely is it that the auction will be canceled prior to the sale date</li>